25 Daytime Departures That Shocked Us in 2018

 Ryan Paevey (Nathan, General Hospital)

 Nathan died a heroic death and got a hero’s send off in one of the more realistic funeral episodes seen on soaps.
 The good news is that Ryan’s portrayer is alive and well and working!
-Post-GH
+Post-GH, he’s appeared on Brooklyn Nine-Nine and in the Hallmark flick Hope at Christmas.

 Daniel Hall (Scott, The Young and the Restless)